FLCAC-admin/FLCAC-docs/docs/DataSubmissionHandbook.md

 The FLCAC has adopted the EPA Federal LCA Commons Elementary Flow List (FEDEFL) for elementary flow classification.
 The classification of elementary flows employed by the FEDEFL allows for a systematic approach for managing elementary flows on the FLCAC.
 All elementary flows in LCI data on the FLCAC must be based off FEDEFL.

 #### Flow Mapping Elementary Flows
-Guidance on using and converting to this nomenclature can be found on the [FEDEFL GitHub repository wiki page](https://github.com/USEPA/fedelemflowlist/wiki) or the [FEDEFL guidance document](https://cfpub.epa.gov/si/si_public_record_report.cfm?Lab=NRMRL&dirEntryId=341199).
+Guidance on using and converting to this nomenclature can be found on the [Elementary Flow Mapping Instructions page](https://flcac-admin.github.io/FLCAC-docs/flowmappinginstructions/).
+Additional guidance can be found on the [FEDEFL GitHub repository wiki page](https://github.com/USEPA/fedelemflowlist/wiki) or the [FEDEFL guidance document](https://cfpub.epa.gov/si/si_public_record_report.cfm?Lab=NRMRL&dirEntryId=341199).
 The FEDEFL wiki provides guidance on converting an established flow list in a standard openLCA format to FEDEFL flows.
 Please see the US EPA report, [The Federal LCA Commons Elementary Flow List: Background, Approach, Description and Recommendations](https://cfpub.epa.gov/si/si_public_record_Report.cfm?dirEntryId=347251&Lab=NRMRL) for more information regarding the FEDEFL requirements and nomenclature.

 When submitting data, the elementary flow names in the LCI must correspond directly to the elementary flow names used in the LCIA method.
 Usage of the FEDEFL protocol for both LCI and LCIA datasets on the FLCAC ensures interoperability between these different types of datasets and the original and FEDEFL names are documented during the curation process.